What Providers Wish Parents Knew.....

 I wish parents would realize that we are not working robots.
-We too deserve personal time off and we to have a life and family past taking care of their child and we have family emergencies that happen and we can't change when it happens anymore than they can.
+We too deserve personal time off and we do have a life and family past taking care of their child and we have family emergencies that happen and we can't change when it happens any more than they can.

 Where would you like to go now?

 Copyright 2008 - 2019 * Jana's Web Design * All Rights Reserved